kiaito/School-registration-system/README.md

 - Display current class schedule
 - Search for classes by Crn numbers
 - Register for a class
+- Drop a class
 - View current schedule

+The Administrator would be able to
+- Login
+-

 Business Objects:
 -Student